-This class will start promptly at 6.00 pm on Thursday.
+This class will start promptly at 6.00 pm

 An imposed exhibit in which all components are provided.
 Space allowed: width 76cm, depth 76cm, height optional.
-Open staging.
+Staged on open tables.
 To be viewed all round, but judged from the front.
 Places are limited.
+A charge of £10 will be charged.
+Please bring own secateurs/scissors.